Dividing Business Assets in a Divorce: What You Need to Know

 One Spouse Buys the Other’s Share

 Buy-out is very common among business co-owners upon divorce.
 That said, a buy-out does not have to be a cash proposition in divorce.
-The spouse wishing to retain the business may give their spouse other marital property exchange for complete ownership of the business.
+The spouse wishing to retain the business may give their spouse other marital property in exchange for complete ownership of the business.

 Sell the Business

 Unfortunately, selling the business may be necessary.
-We work to avoid this result as much as possible.
+We work hard to avoid this result as much as possible.

 What Courts Consider for Dividing a Business